PRISMS

 Profile Resolving In-Situ Soil Moisture Sensor

-The ability to acquire time series measurements of in-situ soil moisture in continuous profile has long been desired in numerous applications, from waste site surveillance to dam and levee health monitoring, landslide potential to irrigation management, as well as monitoring land-atmosphere interactions for climate modeling.
+The ability to acquire continuous, detailed measurements of soil moisture at different depths has been a long desired in numerous applications, including waste site surveillance, dam and levee health monitoring, landslide risk assessment, irrigation management, and climate modeling.

-Transcend Engineering invented the sensing technology called PRISMS, for "Profile Resolving In-Situ Soil Moisture Sensor," that provides long-term time series monitoring of spatially resolved profiles of soil water content in the unsaturated zone.
+Transcend Engineering invented the sensing technology called PRISMS (Profile Resolving In-Situ Soil Moisture Sensor).
+This tool allows for long-term, detailed monitoring of soil water content at various depths in the unsaturated zone.

 PRISMS is in use by pioneering researchers investigating the role of soil moisture dynamics in important terrestrial processes.
 Development of PRISMS received support from the US Department of Energy's Office of Science through a Small Business Innovation Research (SBIR) grant.
-The technology has been assigned for agricultural use to Landscan, LLC.
+PRISMS was assigned to LandScan (landscan.ai) in 2021 as the basis of their FluxH2O™ soil moisture monitoring technology.

 How PRISMS Works

 PRISMS uses the principle of Time Domain Reflectometry (TDR) to measures soil water content.
-Conventional TDR probes only provide a single measurement of an average volume.
-Unlike conventional TDR, PRISMS provides detailed profiles of water content along waveguides up to two meters in length.
+While conventional TDR probes only provide a single measurement of an average volume, PRISMS provides detailed profiles of water content along waveguides up to two meters in length.

 TDR was was originally developed to locate faults in communication and power cables.
 In this technique, a reflectometer sends an electrical pulse into the cable.
 Changes in the cable electrical impedance cause reflection of the pulsed voltage, and propagation speed of the wave is also a function of the cable impedance.